The ‘motherhood penalty’ costs working moms $16,000 a year

 “Families depend on women’s incomes, yet mothers, regardless of their education level, their age, where they live, or their occupation, are paid less than fathers.
 When mothers are shortchanged, children suffer and poverty rises.
 Families are counting on us to close the maternal wage gap,” says Emily Martin, NWLC General Counsel and Vice President for Education and Workplace Justice.

-The COVID-19 has illuminated just how big of a problem discrimination against mothers can be.
+The COVID-19 pandemic has illuminated just how big of a problem discrimination against mothers can be.

 This mom says she was fired because her kids were heard on business calls